-^{} Study pack contains: cool bag, 4 pots for stool collection, 2 large opaque containers in which to insert the sample in the stool pot, slips for stool collection (Fe-Col devices), VASP Stool Specimen Collection Procedure information leaflet, Enteric Precautions information leaflet, liquid soap, paper towels, thermometer, vaccination diary paper backup, Vaccination Close Contacts Screening Invitation Letter, parent site Contact Details.
+\\ Study pack contains: cool bag, pots for stool collection, a large opaque containers in which to insert the sample in the stool pot, slips for stool collection (Fe-Col devices), VASP Stool Specimen Collection Procedure information leaflet, Enteric Precautions information leaflet, liquid soap, paper towels, thermometer, vaccination diary paper backup, parent site Contact Details.

-^{} Vital signs only to account for temporary exclusion such as fever.
+\\\ Vital signs only to account for temporary exclusion such as fever.
 Other vital signs measurements are unlikely to change, at the investigator's discretion can be repeated.